helter88/Registration-Form-React-Typescript/README.md

 - Registration button with validation
 - Redirect to correspondent page when terms and conditions are clicked
 - Redirect to correspondent page when privacy policy is clicked
+- Dropdown menu with languages opening when the flag is hovered

 ## Built using